The Contact-Free Baby Monitor

 Memory Controlling PCB Source Photo 100% crop

-Also, this Camera PCB assembly had paths just on one side because the other is covered with a metal screen.
-The tracks on this board have been modeled as real geometry.
+This camera PCB assembly also had tracks on only one side, as the other side is covered with a metal shield.
+The tracks on this board were modeled as real geometry.

 Camera Assembly test renders